-- 1. The Mixed-use Corridor designation promotes the intensification and revitalization of existing well-defined commercial corridors to efficiently use the land base by grouping complementary uses in close proximity to one another providing the opportunity to satisfy several shopping and service needs and residential use at one location.
+- 1. The Mixed-use Corridor (1 and 2) designation promotes the intensification and revitalization of commercial corridors to efficiently use the land base by grouping complementary uses in close proximity to one another providing the opportunity to satisfy several shopping and service needs and residential use at one location.
 Implementing Zoning By-laws may include mechanisms such as minimum density requirements, heights and maximum parking standards to promote the efficient use of the land base. - 2.
-Where new development occurs within the corridor, adjacent lands will be integrated with one another in terms of internal access roads, entrances from public streets, access to common parking areas, grading, open space and urban squares and stormwater management systems. - 3.
-Furthermore, individual developments within the Mixed-use Corridor will be designed to be integrated into the wider community by footpaths, sidewalks and the Bicycle Network and by the placement of multi-storey buildings amenable to the provision of local goods and services in close proximity to the street line near transit facilities. - 4.
-Development within the Mixed-use Corridor will address the adjacent arterial or collector road and will be planned and designed to: - front multi-storey buildings onto arterial or collector roads; - ii) provide for ground floor retail and service uses; and - iii) provide for a rhythm and spacing of building entrances and appropriately sized store fronts to encourage pedestrian activity. - 5.
-The City will require the aesthetic character of site and building design to be consistent with the Urban Design policies of this Plan and shall incorporate measures into the approval of Zoning by-laws and Site Plans used to regulate development within the Mixed-use Corridor designation to ensure such consistency. - 6.
-The boundaries of the Mixed-use Corridor designation are intended to clearly distinguish the area as a distinct entity from adjacent land use designations.
-Proposals to expand a Mixed-use Corridor beyond these boundaries shall require an Official Plan Amendment supported by a Market Impact Study.
+The Mixed-use Corridor designation is divided into Mixed-use Corridor 1 and Mixed-use Corridor 2 on Schedule 2 with specific height and density permissions which reflect site characteristics. - 3.
+Where new development occurs within the corridor, adjacent lands will be integrated with one another in terms of internal access roads, entrances from public streets, access to common parking areas, grading, open space and urban squares and stormwater management systems. - 4.
+Furthermore, individual developments within the Mixed-use Corridor (1 and 2) will be designed to be integrated into the wider community by footpaths, sidewalks and the Bicycle Network and by the placement of multi-storey buildings amenable to the provision of local goods and services in close proximity to the street line near transit facilities. - 5.
+Development within the Mixed-use Corridor (1 and 2) will address the adjacent arterial or collector road and will be planned and designed to:

-7. Development proposals that would decrease the existing commercial gross floor area of a commercially zoned site within the Mixed-use Corridor designation by more than 25 per cent or that would provide commercial gross floor area at less than .15 FSI on a commercially zoned site will require a Commercial Function Study in accordance with the policies of this Plan.
+- i) front multi-storey buildings onto arterial or collector roads; - ii) provide for ground floor retail and service uses; and - iii) provide for a rhythm and spacing of building entrances and appropriately sized store fronts to encourage pedestrian activity. - 6.
+The City will require the aesthetic character of site and building design to be consistent with the Urban Design policies of this Plan and shall incorporate measures into the approval of Zoning by-laws and Site Plans used to regulate development within the Mixed-use Corridor designation to ensure such consistency. - 7.
+The boundaries of the Mixed-use Corridor (1 and 2) designation are intended to clearly distinguish the area as a distinct entity from adjacent land use designations.
+Proposals to expand a Mixed-use Corridor (1 and 2) beyond these boundaries shall require an Official Plan Amendment supported by a Market Impact Study. - 8.
+Development proposals that would decrease the existing commercial gross floor area of a commercially zoned site within the Mixed-use Corridor (1 and 2) designation by more than 25 per cent or that would provide commercial gross floor area at less than .15 FSI on a commercially zoned site will require a Commercial Function Study in accordance with the policies of this Plan.